ruthenian8/bagvalal/README.md

 Current performance: Naive Coverage ~82%

 ### Platforms:
 The project has been tested and is guaranteed to run on Debian and Ubuntu.
-We make no promises
+We make no promises regarding the performance on other platforms.